NEFT: A Unified Transformer Framework for Efficient Near-Field CSI Feedback in XL-MIMO Systems: Experimental Results

-NEFT-Hybrid remains highly efficient across both ratios, delivering competitive reconstruction quality while reducing computational cost to the level of CsiNet.
-At $\gamma = 64$, NEFT-Hybrid achieves the lowest computational cost, with a slightly higher parameter count than the baselines.
-The baselines rely on linear layers for both feature extraction and dimensionality reduction; at high compression ratios, these layers shrink sharply in complexity and parameters but suffer a substantial drop in feature extraction capability.
-In contrast, NEFT-Hybrid retains lightweight convolutional extractors, incurring only a modest parameter increase while preserving reconstruction quality under extreme compression.
+NEFT-Hybrid remains highly efficient across both higher compression ratios, delivering competitive reconstruction quality to NEFT, while reducing computational cost to the level of CsiNet.
+The two baselines rely on linear layers for both feature extraction and dimensionality reduction.
+At high compression ratios, these layers shrink sharply in complexity and parameters but suffer from a substantial drop in feature extraction capability.
+In contrast, NEFT-Hybrid retains lightweight convolutional extractors, not only modestly reducing the number of parameters and the computational cost but also preserving reconstruction quality under extreme compression.

-The results validate the effectiveness of NEFT and NEFT-Hybrid.
-NEFT achieves superior reconstruction quality across all compression ratios by leveraging a Vision Transformer-based architecture to capture global dependencies in CSI data.
-Meanwhile, NEFT-Hybrid combines lightweight CNN encoders with high-performance NEFT decoders, achieving an exceptional balance between performance and efficiency, making it ideal for mobile deployment.
+The results demonstrate the performance advantages of NEFT and NEFT-Hybrid.
+NEFT consistently achieves the best reconstruction quality across all compression ratios while requiring far fewer FLOPs than ExtendNLNet, highlighting the capability of ViT for near-field CSI feedback and the effectiveness of the proposed hierarchical design.
+NEFT-Hybrid further balances accuracy and efficiency by pairing lightweight CNN encoders with the NEFT decoder, making it particularly well suited for mobile deployment.